Find Affordable College Courses

 $5,748 Average Tuition & Fees

-Laredo College did quite well in this year’s ranking of the best value schools for precision production students.
-It came in at #8 on the list.
-Located in the large city of Laredo, Laredo College is a public school with a medium-sized student population.
+Laredo College landed the #8 spot in the 2023 rankings for the best value precision production programs.
+Located in the city of Laredo, Laredo College is a public college with a medium-sized student population.

 #9